The Archko Volume: Legacy

 Mahan was summoned before church authorities in September 1885 on charges of falsehood and plagiarism.
-Lew Wallace, American minister to Turkey (and, incidentally, the author of Ben Hur) testified that there was no record of Mahan’s visit to Turkey or to the library of the Hagia Sophia, and that the primary sources he cited were unknown.
+Lew Wallace, American minister to Turkey and author of Ben-Hur, testified that no record of Mahan’s visit to Turkey or to the library of the Hagia Sophia existed, and that the primary sources he cited were unknown.
 Mahan was convicted and suspended from the ministry for one year.
 He promised to withdraw the book from publication.
-But the book was reprinted many times from 1887 onward by various publishers, since U.S. copyright laws were lax during this period.
+However, the book was reprinted many times from 1887 onward by various publishers, because U.S. copyright laws were lax during this period.
 The title Archko Volume appeared during this period, as did the note "Second edition".
 This second edition omits "Eli and the Story of the Magi" and also creates a preface using material from the introductions to the texts.
 No new original material is included, which suggests that this version was produced by a publisher's clerk.
 The omission of the Eli text suggests that the court verdict was known to the reviser.
 As of 2016, modern reprints of the book were still being offered for sale on Amazon.com and other sites.

-The circumstances of composition, the letters to the Boonville Advertiser, and the proceedings of the church court were all investigated by Edgar J. Goodspeed and published in his books Strange New Gospels (1931) and Modern Apocrypha (1956); and by Prof. Richard Lloyd Anderson in an article in the Brigham Young University Studies; more recently Per Beskow (1983) has identified Mahan's original sources and reported on subsequent editions of the Archko Volume.
+The circumstances of composition, the letters to the Boonville Advertiser, and the proceedings of the church court were all investigated by Edgar J. Goodspeed and published in his books Strange New Gospels (1931) and Modern Apocrypha (1956), and by Prof. Richard Lloyd Anderson in an article in the Brigham Young University Studies.
+More recently, Per Beskow (1983) has identified Mahan's original sources and reported on subsequent editions of the Archko Volume.